-- -Processing the application and fee payment; - -Liaising with the Applicant to clarify outstanding details and seek comments from agencies including local fire, police, and engineering services regarding concerns with the development proposal; - -Providing a Staff Report to PRAC detailing the technical review of the application with recommendations; - -Presenting the application at a public presentation and/or hearing; and - -Providing relevant maps to PRAC and Council.
-PRAC is responsible for: - -Discussing the development proposal and forming a recommendation to Council on whether the application should be accepted or rejected, and under what terms and conditions should apply, if any.
+-Processing the application and fee payment; -Liaising with the Applicant to clarify outstanding details and seek comments from agencies including local fire, police, and engineering services regarding concerns with the development proposal; -Providing a Staff Report to PRAC detailing the technical review of the application with recommendations; -Presenting the application at a public presentation public notice, public presentation and hearing), as required by provincial legislation and/or hearing; and -Providing relevant maps to PRAC and Council. -If the Applicant later applies for a Building/Development Permit - see processes 1 (Site Plan Review/Approval), 4 (Development Permit), 5 (Building Permit) - further review of the approved variance may be required at that time PRAC is responsible for: -Discussing the development proposal and forming a recommendation to Council on whether the application should be accepted or rejected, and under what terms and conditions should apply, if any.
+This process has been independently reviewed by a third-party professional engineering and planning consultant and is found to be consistent with the requirements of the Community Planning Act, Local Governance Act, and with the processes used in other jurisdictions across the Province of New Brunswick.